-- Strain and rinse cashews before transferring to your blender
+- Strain and rinse cashews before transferring them to your blender

 - Blend until it resembles a ricotta texture

 - Spread the vegan ricotta recipe to your heart’s content

-- I love nutritional yeast and really recommend it, but if you’re baking with this ricotta you’ll want to complement it as it’s more savoury than it is sweet
+- I love nutritional yeast and really recommend it, but if you’re baking with this ricotta you’ll want to complement it as it’s more savory than it is sweet

 - Garlic & onion powder are optional as it’s dependent on if you want savory ricotta or sweeter

 - I like blending mine a bit more to create a very whipped and smooth texture but it’s up to you and your preference